yarmol/Scheduler/README.md

 I wrote this application in self-educational purpose.
-The main purpose of this application is to demonstrate basic understanding Java-based and related technologies like: HTML, JSP, Servlet, Spring MVC, Spring Secure(for Spring MVC only), JPA, Hibernate, SQL, Maven and Git.
+The main purpose of this application is to demonstrate basic understanding Java-based and related technologies like: HTML, JSP, Servlet, Spring MVC, Spring Secure(for Spring MVC only), JPA, Hibernate, SQL, Maven, Git and JUnit.
 Not to consider this project like finished, not all functionality is finished and application has some bugs for now.
-I will be grateful to get any warnings, criticism or advices about this studying application on my email yvalera85@gmail.com
+I will be grateful to get any warnings, criticism or advices about this educational application on my email yvalera85@gmail.com

 The application requires servlet container (tested on Tomcat 8.0) and